paulmelki/BERT_BM25_InformationRetrieval/README.md

 The code and further details related to implementation can be found in the project's Jupyter Notebook.

+In this repository we provide:
+- A link to the original raw Wikipedia dump file (in `xml.bz2` format) which can be used to create the corpus from scratch using the function `make_corpus()`.
+We made the file available on our Google Drive, [**here**](https://drive.google.com/file/d/19UstaNTXard1UHjG0DWY1A2f2HhdwbBM/view?usp=sharing).
+- Alternatively, the created textual corpus in the subfolder `Read Corpus` which contains 1000 articles, each article in its own separate `.txt` file.

 ---

 # **Part II: Experiments**